deepjavalibrary/djl/mxnet/mxnet-engine/README.md

 </dependency>
 ```

-Besides `mxnet-engine` library, you may also need to include MXNet native library into your project.
+Besides the `mxnet-engine` library, you may also need to include the MXNet native library in your project.
-Choose a proper a native library based on your needs and platform:
+Choose a native library based on your platform and needs:

-### Mac OS
+### macOS
-For the Mac OS, you can choose between the following two libraries:
+For macOS, you can choose between the following two libraries:

 - org.apache.mxnet:mxnet-native-mkl:1.6.0:osx-x86_64